 PROFESSIONAL DEVELOPMENT COURSES for conductors and composers

-Four courses, one festival.
-The Orkney Conductors' Course and the St Magnus Composers' Course run for ten days against the spectacular backdrop of Orkney at midsummer.
+Three courses, one festival.
+The Orkney Conductor's Course and the St Magnus Composers' Course run for ten days against the spectacular backdrop of Orkney at midsummer.
 At the heart of these two exceptional opportunities for professional development is the St Magnus Festival, enabling participants to work with professional performers, conductors and composers at the highest level.
-A third course for emerging professional musicians, the Orkney Singers' Course, was added in 2012, building on the success of the Conductors' and Composers' courses, and this takes during the second half of the Festival and runs to the end of the week.

 In addition to the musical courses, the Festival also runs the Orkney Writers' Course, which draws on the wealth of literary tradition in Orkney and dovetails with the Festival's poetry events.

-All four courses culminate in Festival performances, giving participants the opportunity to showcase the work and skills which they have developed during their stay in Orkney.
+All three courses culminate in Festival performances, giving participants the opportunity to showcase the work and skills which they have developed during their stay in Orkney.